Dechrissen/dechrissen.github.io/index.md

 ## About Me
 I graduated from Stony Brook University with an M.A. in Computational Linguistics in January 2021.
 I am interested in linguistics as it applies to language technology and issues in natural language processing.
 I also have an interest in web development and design, including UX design and typography.
+I have experience with Python, JavaScript, HTML/CSS, and using the Linux command line.
 My academic output (including papers, project reports, and Jupyter Notebooks) can be found [here](https://derekandersen.net/other/output.html).

 My résumé is [here](/documents/resume.pdf).